RickStrahl/Westwind.Scripting/ScriptAndTemplates.md

 This class has two operational methods:

 * `ExecuteScript()`
-This is the highlevel execution method that you pass a template and a model to, and it processes the template, expanding the data and returns a string of the merged output.
+This is the high level execution method that you pass a template and a model to, and it processes the template, expanding the data and returns a string of the merged output.

 * `ParseScriptToCode()`
 This method takes a template and parses it into a block of C# code that can be executed to produce a string result of merged content.
 This is a lower level method that can be used to customize how the code is eventually executed.
 For example, you might want to combine multiple snippets into a single class via multiple methods rather than executing individually.